 Mental health and physical health are closely linked, so it’s helpful to eat well, sleep well, and exercise regularly to give your brain the best setup to be healthy.
 Some studies show that exercise has a similarly positive effect on mood as taking anti-depressant medication.
 However, exercise can be especially hard when you’re depressed, so it’s important to not beat yourself up when you don’t go for that jog.

 There is a lot of recent evidence that Mindfulness is effective in managing depression.
 It helps you to focus on the present and not be overwhelmed by your past or your future.
 Check out the Headspace website and app here to find out more.

 Treatment by a psychologist is always an option, whether your depression is mild or severe.
 Therapy approaches such as cognitive behaviour therapy teaches strategies to counter negative self-talk or unhealthy behaviours.
 Research shows psychological therapy to be at least as effective as medication, plus its effects are lasting because you are learning strategies to manage depressive symptoms.

 In severe depression, medication can help reduce symptoms so the person can utilise the strategies provided in psychological therapy.
 These medications will be prescribed by a GP or psychiatrist.
-There are also treatment options such as ECT (electro-convulsive therapy), which really doesn’t deserve the bad reputation it has – it is safe and can be very helpful for treating depression where therapy and medication have not been effective.
+There are also treatment options such as ECT (electro-convulsive therapy) or TMS (transmagnetic stimulation) which are administered by a psychiatrist.
+They are safe and can be very helpful for treating depression where therapy and medication have not been effective.